Obrigad0/Car-plate-Recognition-and-Reconstruction-with-DL/README.md

 The implemented architecture consists of two main stages:
 - **License plate detection:** using a YOLOv5 model for fast and accurate localization of the plate within the vehicle image.
-- **License plate recognition:** using a specialized PDLPR model to decode the sequence of alphanumeric characters on the plate.
+- **License plate recognition:** using a specialized PLDPR model to decode the sequence of alphanumeric characters on the plate.

 Additionally, a **baseline model** based on a unified ResNet18 architecture is implemented, capable of performing both bounding box regression and multi-head OCR recognition.